 Australia is a traveler’s paradise with awesome scenery, unusual wildlife, the oldest civilization, the oldest rainforest and great beaches.
 The Indian Pacific Train offers a 3-day journey that has been ranked in the “Top Rail Journeys in the World.”
 The Ocean Road is a 106 km journey with cliff-top scenery, stunning beaches and forests.
 Sydney has attractions including magnificent beaches, the Harbour Bridge and the Opera House.
 The Great Barrier Reef is an underwater fairyland extending for over 2,000 km with bizarre and colorful flora and fauna.
 The Wet Tropics Rainforest is a World Heritage rainforest stretching around Cairns.
 The Aboriginal Culture Tour in Alice Springs offers an unforgettable experience on the perspectives of Aboriginal life.
 The Barossa Valley is popular for wines.
 Western Australia is covered with blue, mauve, pink, red, white and yellow wildflowers every spring.
 Kimberley is Australia’s last frontier rich in pearls, red soil, crocodiles and rock art.

 Popular outdoor adventures include horse trekking, abseiling, white-water rafting, canoeing, surfing, sea kayaking and skiing.
 The Kakadu National Park is Australia’s biggest national park.
 The best places to view wildlife include the Australian Butterfly Sanctuary, the Currumbin Wildlife Sanctuary, the Daintree and Cape Tribulation national parks, Heron Island, Jervis Bay, Kangaroo Island, the Lamington National Park, the Lone Pine Koala Sanctuary, Montague Island, Monkey Mia, Northwest Cape and Pebbly Beach that offers sights of wildlife such as cockatoos, kangaroos, possums and sharks in their natural habitats.
 The outback has interesting places such as the Flinders Ranges, dry salt lakes and deserts.
 Some places to experience the outback include broken hill, Coober Pedy, Kings Canyon, lightning ridge, the MacDonnel Ranges and the Uluru-Kata Tjuta National Park.
-The best museums include the Alice Springs Telegraph Station Historical Reserve, the Australian National Maritime Museum, the Australian War Memorial, the Migration Museum, the National Museum of Australia, the Western Australian Maritime Museum and the York Motor Museum.
+The best museums include the Alice Springs Telegraph Station Historical Reserve, the Australian National Maritime Museum, the Australians War Memorial, the Migrations Museum, the Nationals Museum of Australias, the Western Australians Maritime Museum and the York Motor Museum.

 Popular beaches in Australia include the Cable Beach, the Cottesloe Beach, the Four Mile Beach, the Hyams Beach, the Mission Beach, the Palm Beach, the Surfer’s Paradise Beach, the Whitehaven Beach and the Wineglass Bay.
 Diving and snorkeling are popular in Cairns, Coral Sea, Heron Island, Lady Elliot Island, Lizard Island, Ningaloo Reef, Port Douglas, Rottnest Island, Whitesunday Island and the Yongala Wreck.